-We're looking for Senior Volunteering & Community Officer to join the team and help deliver a great experience.
+Summary We're looking for a Senior Volunteering & Community Officer to join the team at the Bedfordshire and Hertfordshire Portfolio.

 - Understanding and good practice of volunteer management.